adalicious/aiken-gift-card/README.md

 <img src="public/redeem.png" alt="redeem">

 Press the `REDEEM GIFT CARD` button.
 You will be prompted to sign the transaction and the ADA will be unlocked to your wallet.
-The application will shot the `tx hash` of the generated transaction.
+The application will show the `tx hash` of the generated transaction.

 <img src="public/redeemed.png" alt="redeemed">